 - Get a referral from a trusted colleague

 When I needed an English-speaking Japanese accountant based in Japan for an American client (and it doesn’t get much harder than this), I reached out to my Linkedin community who introduced me to a African-born UK qualified English-speaking accountant who is a Japanese business process specialist!
+Referrals are great!

 - Independent search on Linkedin

-You’ve heard the saying, owning your own business means you get to CHOOSE WHICH 60 hours a week you work.
+In conclusion, you’ve heard the saying, owning your own business means you get to CHOOSE WHICH 60 hours a week you work.
 With outsourcing, you can CHOOSE to work fewer hours and use the time you have to focus on your own productivity and grow your business not your back-office!